 ♥ Car seat, installed.
 (Grab a FREE car seat canopy here with the coupon code mommyonpurpose50.
 I have one of these and I love it!)

-Your hospital bag doesn’t have to be a big deal.
+Your hospital bag for labor doesn’t have to be a big deal.

-Don’t over stress about the hospital bag, and don’t hugely over pack.
+Don’t overstress about the checklist for hospital bag too much, and don’t hugely overpack.
 Even in five days, we hardly used half the things we brought.
 The pillows, the clean clothes, the toiletries, the snacks, and the phone and charger were the things we would have truly missed.

 (And the lip balm.
 You really will want that.)

-What essentials would you add to this list?
-Are labor music and nursing nighties high priority for you ?
-Am I missing out by not having the fluffy stuff next time I pack a hospital bag?
+What essentials would you add to this realistic pregnancy hospital bag checklist?
+Are labor music and nursing nighties high priority for you?